-Monitoring & Controlling Phase
+4. Monitoring and controlling phase

-Closing Phase
+5. Closing phase

 Initiation Phase

-The initiation phase is performed when defining a new project (or a new phase of an existing project) by defining an outline of the work to be performed and obtaining authorization to initiate the project.
+The initiation phase is performed when defining a new project (or a new phase of an existing project) by creating an outline of the work to be performed and obtaining authorization to initiate the project.

-Because Project Server can actually start in the Pre-Sales or Pre-Initiation phase via the activities, documents collected, and information tracked even before a project is “approved,” understanding the key artifacts (i.e., documents) and metadata associated with taking a project from pre-planning or a Proposal Phase to a full blown project is now more important than ever.
+Because Project Server actually can start in the pre-sales or pre-initiation phase via the activities, documents collected, and information tracked even before a project is “approved,” understanding the key artifacts (i.e., documents) and metadata associated with taking a project from pre-planning or a proposal phase to a full-blown project is now more important than ever.

-For example, a manager may not want to invest too much time in creating an elaborate schedule, yet he needs a high level resource proposal or a resource plan to allocate possible resource needs that could be weighed against the overall existing work in the Project Portfolio.
+For example, a manager may not want to invest too much time in creating an elaborate schedule yet needs a high-level resource proposal or a resource plan to allocate possible resource needs that could be weighed against the overall existing work in the project portfolio.
 The example continues with a person still planning and organizing information and documentation associated with what the project will be.
-This requires collecting, capturing and storing all related artifacts in a central repository or possibly a SharePoint site.
-Microsoft Project Professional and Microsoft’s full PPM solution can provide all of these capabilities to a Project Manager (or a person planning a project) and the great thing is that every action can be scalable, based on the level of information and details needed at that point in time (Phase or Stage).
+Doing this requires collecting, capturing, and storing all related artifacts in a central repository or possibly a SharePoint site.
+Microsoft Project Professional and Microsoft’s full PPM solution can provide all of these capabilities to a project manager (or a person planning a project).
+The great thing is that every action can be scalable, based on the level of information and details needed at that point in time (phase or stage).

-One of the key artifacts in successful project management during the Initiation phase is the Project Charter.
-One of the primary elements of the Project Charter is a high-level schedule of the project.
-At this stage of the project lifecycle there may be little detailed information in terms of the work packages or tasks to be performed.
-As a result, this initial schedule is likely to contain high-level information to only sufficiently describe the key deliverables, target dates or milestones, and to provide some statement of resource capacity that will be required to produce the deliverables of the project within the allocated time frame.
+One of the key artifacts in successful PM during the initiation phase is the project charter.
+One of the primary elements of the project charter is a high-level schedule of the project.
+At this stage of the project lifecycle, there may be little detailed information in terms of the work packages or tasks to be performed.
+As a result, this initial schedule is likely to contain high-level information just to sufficiently describe the key deliverables and target dates or milestones and to provide some statement of the resource capacity required to produce the deliverables of the project within the allocated time frame.

-Other key outputs of the Initiation phase typically include a high-level (milestone) schedule, a high-level cost estimate, an outline of the project team, and role definitions for each of the project team members.
+Other key outputs of the initiation phase typically include a high-level (milestone) schedule, a high-level cost estimate, an outline of the project team, and role definitions for each project team member.

-A project manager is also assigned at this time and provided with the authority to deliver the product of the project on time and on budget, according to a set of requirements that outline specific functionality and deliverables.
+A project manager is also assigned at this time and provided with the authority to deliver the project’s product on time and on budget, according to a set of requirements that outline specific functionality and deliverables.

 Planning Phase

 Detailed planning is required to establish the scope of the project, refine the objectives, and define the course of action required to attain the objectives that the project was undertaken to achieve.
-The planning phase includes activities to do both detailed planning of activities and also perform resource assignment.
+The planning phase includes activities both to do detailed planning of activities and to perform resource assignment.

-There are two perspectives that need to be considered: a portfolio perspective and a project perspective.
+Two perspectives must be considered: a portfolio perspective and a project perspective.
 From a portfolio perspective, activities revolve around overall capacity planning and maintenance of the project portfolio delivery schedule.
 From a project perspective, planning involves detailed project planning and assignment of named resources to a project.

-Project Server provides a fully integrated Portfolio Project Management solution that supports both perspectives:
+Project Server provides a fully integrated Portfolio PM solution that supports both perspectives:

-1. Portfolio Management Planning and Analysis tools.
-This includes demand capture, capacity planning, business alignment and prioritization, constraint analysis, and reporting.
+1. Portfolio management planning and analysis tools.
+These include demand capture, capacity planning, business alignment and prioritization, constraint analysis, and reporting.

-2. Program and Project Management Planning tools.
-This includes detailed scheduling, resource assignment, task status and timesheets, issue and risk management, collaboration, Business Intelligence (BI), and reporting.
+2. Program and PM planning tools.
+These include detailed scheduling, resource assignment, task status and timesheets, issue and risk management, collaboration, business intelligence, and reporting.